newrelic/elixir_agent/README.md

 #### Pre-Instrumented Modules

-* `NewRelic.Instrumented.Mix.Task` To enable the Agent and record an Other Transaction during a `Mix.Task`, simply `use NewRelic.Instrumented.Mix.Task`.
-This will ensure the agent is properly started, records the Transaction, and is shut down.
+`NewRelic.Instrumented.Mix.Task` To enable the Agent and record an Other Transaction during a `Mix.Task`, simply `use NewRelic.Instrumented.Mix.Task`.
+This will ensure the agent is properly started, records a Transaction, and is shut down.

 ```elixir
 defmodule Mix.Tasks.Example do